veikkovahasoyrinki/iot-project1/README.md

 Press done in the subnet sections

-Leave the firewall settings as default and press Create.
+In the firewall section, select all firewall settings to include with the VPC network from IPV4 and IPV6 tabs.

 Press the name of the created VPC network.